OpenSourceEconomics/respy/doc/source/software_engineering.rst

 * **release testing**

-    New release candidates are thoroughly tested against the previous release.
+    We thoroughly test new release candidates against previous releases.
 In most cases, the results for at least as subset of model specifications and estimation requests should be identical.

 Our `tests <https://github.com/restudToolbox/package/tree/master/respy/tests>`_ and the `testing infrastructure <https://github.com/restudToolbox/package/tree/master/development/testing>`_ are available online.
 We run a test battery nightly on our development server, see `here <https://github.com/restudToolbox/package/blob/master/example/ec2-respy.testing.log>`_  for an example output.